shopware/docs/guides/plugins/plugins/checkout/document/add-custom-document.md

 ## Adding a custom document

 Documents in Shopware are stored in the database table `document_base_config`.
-Do not confuse it with the `document` table, which contains the actually generated documents \(e.g. for an order\) and not the config for them.
+Do not confuse it with the `document` table, which contains the actually generated documents for an order and not the config for them.

 Adding a new document is done by adding two entries to the database: